 Ampère then brilliantly found an equation connecting the size of a magnetic field to the electric current that produces it.
 This equation, known as Ampère’s circuital law, is highly mathematical, requiring university level mathematics to use and understand.
 It is shown below in differential form relating the magnetic field (B) to the current density (J).

 This equation applies to situations where the electric current is constant.
-Over 40 years later, James Clerk Maxwell modified this equation so it would apply to situations in which the current is changing as well as constant.
+Over 40 years later, James Clerk Maxwell modified this equation so it would also apply to situations in which the current is not constant.
 In this form it became one of his four famous equations, which established that light is an electromagnetic wave.

 To explain the relationship between electricity and magnetism, Ampère proposed the existence of a new particle responsible for both of these phenomena – the electrodynamic molecule – a microscopic charged particle which we can think of as a prototype of the electron.
 Ampère correctly believed that huge numbers of these electrodynamic molecules were moving in electric conductors, causing electric and magnetic phenomena.

 Discovery of Fluorine

 Ampère did not restrict his interests to mathematics and physics; they were wide ranging and included philosophy and astronomy.
 He was particularly interested in chemistry.
 In fact, preceding his work in electromagnetism, he had made significant contributions to chemistry.